deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 🚀 **Automatic Scaling** - Instances will be created automatically when traffic spikes 🛡️ **Self-Healing** - Failed instances get replaced automatically
 🔄 **Infrastructure as Code** - Launch Template for the newly created instance are created using terraform
+🐳 **Containerized** - Docker images pulled from ECR
+⚙️ **BASH Scripting** - Installs and configure the needed infrastuctures including installing docker, aws cli on every new instances automatically
-🐳 **Containerized** - Docker images pulled from ECR on every instance launch using the Bash script 📊 **Smart Monitoring** - CloudWatch watches CPU, SNS sends you alerts
+📊 **Smart Monitoring** - CloudWatch watches CPU, SNS sends you alerts
 ⚡ **Zero Downtime** - New versions deploy smoothly without dropping requests